dilawarsingh12/Ecommerce/README.md

 # Ecommerce
-This website is basically a good example is of how to work with cookies wihtout using backend for data storage.
+This website is basically a good example is of how to work with cookies without using backend for data storage.

 check hosted website here